HackRU/handbook/directors.md

 This is a count-down to the HackRU.
 Note that the summers, winters, and life, the universe, and everything, may change the exact dates - these are approximate.

-These timings are also based on past HackRUs, not on any real science, just experience.
+These timings are also based on past HackRUs: not on any real science, just experience.

 - (HackRU - 3 months) MnD polls for a theme and finance starts saying "spon doc" (sponsorship document).
 - (HackRU - 2.5 months) Spon-doc is roughly done.
 Look at it to get an idea of the colors